tuttoaposto/OpenSource/Derm_Classification/README.md

 ---
-title: "Compare Different Classification Algorithms"
+title: "Dermatology - Classification Algorithms"
 date: 2020-06-26
 ---

 - Aim at correctly classifying diseases based on their clinical and histopathological features

 - Techniques include: